 Who says you need to fly all the way to the South Pacific to find villas over the water?
 You can get your fix of paradise much closer to home.

-Our list of the best 19 Caribbean overwater bungalows will have you landing in bliss in the blink of an eye.
+Our list of the 19 best Caribbean overwater bungalows will have you landing in bliss in the blink of an eye.

 Some are extravagant villas with private pools!
 Others are more spartan huts on the water.